 In 2006 and 2007, the BOP secretly created two experimental prison units designed to isolate certain prisoners from the rest of the BOP and the outside world, called "Communication Management Units."
 The CMUs, unlike other federal general population units, categorically banned any physical contact with visiting friends and family, and placed severe restrictions on CMU prisoners' access to phone calls and prison programming.
 More than two thirds of the prisoners confined in the CMUs are Muslim, over-representing the BOP Muslim population by roughly 1,000%.

-On March 30, 2011, Judge Urbina denied in part and granted in part the defendants' motion to dismiss, allowing the plaintiffs to proceed on their procedural due process and retaliation claims.
+On March 30, 2011, U.S. District Court Judge Ricardo M. Urbina denied in part and granted in part the defendants' motion to dismiss, allowing the plaintiffs to proceed on their procedural due process and retaliation claims.
 774 F.Supp.2d 147.
 The case then went into discovery for several years.
 During discovery, on April 4, 2012, the case was reassigned to Judge Richard Roberts.
-Then, on November 5, 2012, the case was again reassigned to Judge Barbara Rothstein.
+Then, on November 5, 2012, the case was again reassigned to Judge Barbara J. Rothstein.

 On July 12, 2013, Judge Rothstein dismissed one plaintiff's claims as moot, as the plaintiff had been released from BOP custody, and dismissed the other plaintiffs' claims for mental and emotional injury against one defendant in his individual capacity, as the Prison Litigation Reform Act barred such claims.
 The remaining claims (procedural due process violation for both plaintiffs, and retaliation for one plaintiff) continued in discovery.
 953 F.Supp.2d 133 (D.D.C.
 2013).